173duprot/173duprot/readme.md

         high-durabilty, bulletproof, reusable, planned
         permanence design.

         My software is like a cast iron pan.
-Care for it and it will last you a lifetime.
+It's designed for a lifetime, easy to care for and use if you understand it.
+It's made with love, and very personal in it's design.
 ```